Mfurlan03/Mfurlan03/README.md

 # Hey, I’m Michael Furlano 👋

-I’m an Industrial Engineering student at the University of Toronto (’26) who enjoys building practical ML systems, turning raw signals (audio, images, telematics) into clear decisions and dashboards.
+I’m an Industrial Engineering student at the University of Toronto (Class of ’26).
+Most of my projects focus on working with messy, real-world data and turning it into something useful, whether that’s a model, an analysis, or a dashboard someone can actually make decisions from.

-- 🔭 Currently exploring: time series models for operations, diffusion-driven data augmentation, and telemetry-based safety insights
+I’ve worked with signals like audio, images, and telematics, and I tend to enjoy projects where the hard part isn’t just modeling, but understanding the data, setting things up correctly, and figuring out what the results actually mean.

+- 🔭 Lately I’ve been working on: time-series data for operational problems, synthetic data generation, and safety-focused telemetry analysis
-- 🧪 Interests: experiment design, error analysis, and explainable metrics
+- 🧪 I care about: experiment design, error analysis, and validating results properly
-- 🤝 Open to: data/ML internships and collaborations on applied ML projects
+- 🤝 Open to: data and analytics internships, and applied ML projects where models are used in practice
 - 📍 Toronto (Eastern Time) • ✉️ furlanomichael02@gmail.com • 🔗 [LinkedIn](https://linkedin.com/in/michaelfurlano)

 ---